3

 Is Audubon a good place to live?

 Audubon is a good place to live.
-Audubon is considered car-dependent and bikeable with some transit options.
+Audubon is considered car-dependent and bikeable with minimal transit options.
 Audubon is a suburban neighborhood.
 Audubon has 6 parks for recreational activities.
 It is fairly sparse in population with 4.1 people per acre and a median age of 37.
 The average household income is $73,610 which is below the national average.
 College graduates make up 9.8% of residents.
 A majority of residents in Audubon are home owners, with 23.6% of residents renting and 76.4% of residents owning their home.
 A local real estate agent serving Audubon can help you decide if this neighborhood is the right one for you.
 Learn more on our Audubon neighborhood guide.

 Is Audubon, OK a safe neighborhood?